-5.11.3 Fire Control - Activities Undertaken During 2017/2018 Reporting Period
+5.11.3 Fire Control - Activities Undertaken During 2019/2020 Reporting Period

-There were no fires associated with the PKCT operation across the reporting period.
+There were no reportable fires associated with the PKCT operation across the reporting period.

-A summary of further activities undertaken associated with fire control across the reporting period is presented below.
+A summary of further activities undertaken associated with fire control across the reporting period is presented below:-

-- Ongoing servicing and compliance checks of fire-fighting systems in line with relevant standards, is undertaken by certified external service providers. - On 6th June 2018, PKCT facilitated a visit to site with the NSW Fire and Rescue Service and undertook a walk around/discussion with the group on PKCT fire risk and access requirements.
+- Ongoing servicing and compliance checks of fire-fighting systems in line with relevant standards, is undertaken by certified external service providers. - Across the reporting period, PKCT completed site visits with all four of the local NSW Fire and Rescue Service crews and undertook a walk around/discussion with the group on PKCT fire risk and access requirements.
 The visit was a way of familiarising the local service with the PKCT operation and available fire-fighting facilities.

-5.11.4 Fire Control - Activities Planned for 2018/2019 Reporting Period
+5.11.4 Fire Control - Activities Planned for 2020/2021 Reporting Period